-Start date This Call-Off Contract Starts on 25 November 2022 and is valid for 24 months (initial term) .
-The date and number of days or months is subject to clause 1.2 in Part B below.
+1 Start date This Call-Off Contract Starts on 24/01/2022 and is valid for 24 months.
 Ending (termination) The notice period for the Supplier needed for Ending the Call- Off Contract is at least 90 Working Days from the date of written notice for undisputed sums (as per clause 18.6).
-The notice period for the Buyer is a maximum of 30 days from the date of written notice for Ending without cause (as per clause 18.1).
-Extension period This Call-off Contract can be extended by the Buyer for 2 periods of up to 12 months each, by giving the Supplier 1 month written notice before its expiry.
+The notice period for the Buyer is a maximum of 30 days from the date of written potice for Ending without enues (as per the date of written notice for Ending without cause (as per clause 18.1).
+In the event the Buyer ends this Call-Off Contract under clause 18.1, the Buyer will remain liable for any fees incurred up to the effective date of termination.
+The Supplier will not be obliged to refund any fees received for the software and/or services that is payable annually in advance, which are deemed incurred on the 1 st day of each year of the term of this Call-Off.
+For Professional Services that are payable in arrears on a time and materials basis, the Buyer will remain liable for, and will pay, any such services performed by the Supplier up to the effective date of termination.
+Extension period This Call-off Contract can be extended by the Buyer for 1 period(s) of up to 12 months each, by giving the Supplier 30 days written notice before its expiry.
 The extension periods are subject to clauses 1.3 and 1.4 in Part B below.
 Extensions which extend the Term beyond 24 months are only permitted if the Supplier complies with the additional exit plan requirements at clauses 21.3 to 21.8.
-The extension period after 24 months should not exceed the maximum permitted under the Framework Agreement which is 2 periods of up to 12 months each.
-If a buyer is a central government department and the contract Term is intended to exceed 24 months, then under the Spend Controls process, prior approval must be obtained from the Government Digital Service (GDS).
-Further guidance: https://www.gov.uk/service-manual/agile-delivery/spend- controls-check-if-you-need-approval-to-spend-money-on-a- service